bocoup/web-platform-contribution-guide/src/directory.rst

 It is also important to talk to other parties that are affected: web developers, framework developers, and people who maintain the relevant specification and related tests.

 Finding who to talk to requires a bit of investigation.
-While it may seem simpler to have a list of people for each possible topic, that has several problems: such a list would likely both be huge but also incomplete, and it would become out of date quickly as new topics appear, people change projects, teams, or employers, new people become experts on something, and so on.
+While it may seem simpler to have a list of people for each possible topic, that has several problems: such a list would likely both be huge but also incomplete, and it would become out of date quickly for various reasons, such as new topics appear, people change projects, teams, or employers, or new people become experts on something.
 Therefore, we suggest an approach for how to find who are currently involved in a particular topic.

 **If you get stuck, feel free to reach out to us** and we're happy to help: web-platform-contribution-guide@bocoup.com